opentable/spur-ioc/README.md

 ...

-#What is dependency injection and inversion of control?
+#What is inversion of control and why you should use it?

-...
+Inversion of Control (IoC) is also known as Dependency Injection (DI).
+IoC is a pattern in which objects define their external dependencies through constructor arguments or the use of a container factory.

 #Development